blogs.sanpreetsingh.com

 Rebuild emotional safety

 Make the relationship feel calmer, kinder, and more emotionally steady.
-That emotional atmosphere matters more than people often realize.
+That emotional atmosphere matters more than people often realise.

 Talk more safely